agnieszka95/task/README.md

       - Create VPC, public and private subnets, Internet Gateway.
       - Set up route tables to direct internet traffic from private subnets via a NAT Gateway.

+2. regions:
-2) regions: holds region-specific TF configurations Each region has its own main.tf and environment-specific .tfvars files for customization.
+  - Each region has its own main.tf and environment-specific .tfvars files for customization.
-Call the VPC, NAT Gateway, and EKS modules.
+  - Call the VPC, NAT Gateway, and EKS modules.
-Use terraform workspace to manage production and testing environments.
+  - Use terraform workspace to manage production and testing environments.

-3) variables.tf:
+3. variables.tf:
-   stores common variables used across the project - region, environment, VPC CIDR, subnet CIDRs, EKS cluster name, etc.
+  - stores common variables used across the project - region, environment, VPC CIDR, subnet CIDRs, EKS cluster name, etc.

-5) providers.tf:
+5. providers.tf:
-   defines the AWS provider and other required providers
+  - defines the AWS provider and other required providers

 Region Configuration (regions/eu-north-1/main.tf)